Taxes on Selling a House in California: What to Expect

 If you profit from the sale of a home in California, then you may owe some capital gains tax unless you qualify for an exclusion, which we’ll address in the chart below.

-In California, capital gains are taxed by both the state and federal governments.
+In the Golden State, capital gains are taxed by both the state and federal governments.

-On the federal level, gains can be considered either short-term or long-term.
+Meanwhile, on the federal level, gains can be considered either short-term or long-term:

 Tax Rate Single Filers Married Filing Jointly Head of Household